abhabongse/paxter/docs/beginner-tutorials/escaping-mechanisms.md

 - Escaping `|...|`, `{...}`, and `"..."`
 - Understanding python phrase evaluation and python function call translation
 - Adding source code highlighting, etc.
+- Other stuff which are allowed inside options of a command?
 :::